MR-D05/Resume/README.md

 # Summary

-Dependable software engineer passionate about PHP (Laravel, Symphony), Java (Spring), and JavaScriptexemplary interpersonal skills able to conceptualize and deliver.
+Dependable software engineer passionate about PHP (Laravel, Symphony), Java (Spring), and JavaScript, exemplary interpersonal skills able to conceptualize and deliver.
 Extensive understanding of end-to-end SDLC best practices.
-Comfrotable with Laravel, PHP OOP, REST, and MVC design.
-Strong with Git amd source controle and Docker.
+Comfortable with Laravel, PHP OOP, REST, and MVC design.
+Strong with Git and source control and Docker.

 # Technical Proficiences